Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_talgebra_10_pr.md

 Martha and Sally each have the same amount of money.

-If Martha spends $\pounds 10$ and sally spends $\pounds 20$, then Martha has three times as much as Sally.
+If Martha spends $\pounds 10$ and Sally spends $\pounds 20$, then Martha has three times as much as Sally.

 If Martha spends $\pounds 15$ and Sally spends $\pounds 20$, then Martha has twice as much as Sally.